emberjs/rfcs/text/0000-glimmer-components.md

 more learning than normal to get used to.
 This also means that users will not be able to rely on well established patterns, and will have to develop new ones for dealing with element manipulation.

+### Lack of positional parameter support

+Glimmer components are meant to cover _most_ common use cases, but are also meant to be as minimal as possible.
+As such, they do _not_ have support for positional parameters.
+Positional parameters are already unusable with any component invoked using angle bracket syntax, but Glimmer components will also not support them even when using curly bracket invocation.

+The use cases for positional parameters are very uncommon, so it doesn't make sense to add them to the main component class as an option.
+Instead, we should make alternative component classes which support positional parameters, perhaps exclusively (e.g. asserting if positional parameters are _not_ defined).

 ## Alternatives